Updated: May 22, 2021

 There are so many summer camps to choose from and I would suggest choosing a camp that is inline with your teens summer goals and objectives.
 Camps include sports camps, christian camps, leadership camps, wilderness camps and many others.
 Meeting new people and improving social skills, getting out of comfort zones and all round life skill development occurs during camp activities.

 A coach will help your teen plan summer activities and decide on an intentional summer goal.
-A coach will also support your teen in following through on actions with accountability and encouragement so goals can be reached.
-Take a look at my summer programs.
+A coach also supports your teen in following through on actions with accountability and encouragement so goals are reached.
 I work one-on-one and coach according to unique needs.

 Here`s to a productive, purposeful and peaceful summer to you and your family!